MicrosoftDocs/bot-docs/articles/dl-network-isolation-how-to.md

 ## Disable public network access to your bot

-You can block public access to your Azure Bot Service and only allow access through Private Endpoint.
-You can disable network access of Azure Bot Service in Azure portal.
+You can block public access to your Azure AI Bot Service and only allow access through Private Endpoint.
+You can disable network access of Azure AI Bot Service in Azure portal.

 > [!TIP]
 > This will unconfigure the Teams channels.
 No other channels (except Direct Line) can be configurated or updated in Azure portal.